 Jennifer '84 and John Gates, Michelle '86 and John Grimes, Stephanie '87 and Todd Phillips, Amy '95 and Jamie Mentgen, and Jenny and Jeffery R. Staubach

 To ensure a legacies of need-based and merit scholarships and great teaching at Ursuline Academy, we need your support now.
 Please make a gift to the Scholarship Endowment or Faculty Endowment.

 John P. Flavin Endowed Scholarship Society

 The John P. Flavin Endowed Scholarship Society has been established to honor all donors who have given named endowed scholarships to Ursuline.
-Mr. Flavin, a strong believer in Catholic education and a major donor to Ursuline, notified the Academy of his bequest to ensure his annual scholarship awards can continue in perpetuity
+Mr. Flavin, a strong believer in Catholic education and a generous supporter of Ursuline, notified the Academy of his bequest to ensure his annual scholarship awards can continue in perpetuity

 St. Angela Endowed Faculty Society